Adam Enfroy Logo

 You will create a registration form that will be live on the internet.

-Having a landing page with a registration form that tells potential attendees what your live event will be able to do for them is essential to getting sign-ups.
+Having a landing page with a registration form that tells potential attendees what your live webinar event will be able to do for them is essential to getting sign-ups.

 As you build your landing page, consider the different time zones your attendees might be in and include this information on your webinar registration page.